surf-visualization/blospray/readme.md

 practice a bit suboptimal.
 This has to do with the embedding of the three levels within Blender in a way that fits Blender's concepts and workflow.
 Blender itself only uses two levels: "objects" which refer to "object data" [^1].
-Here, the object holds general information, such as the 3D transformation to apply, while the object data holds the per-type data.
+Here, the object holds general information, such as the object-to-world 3D transformation to apply, while the object data holds the data specific to the type of object.
 For example, mesh object data holds the 3D geometry and has a reference to the material to use.
 As such, the mesh data is the natural place to query data on the 3D extent of a 3D surface, while the object referencing the mesh data determines where in the 3D scene the mesh is located based on